sagar-aryal/oauth2-passportjs/README.md

 - React login authentication with social media.
 - React oauth using passportjs.
-- React, Node.js auth using google, facebook and github credientials.
+- React, Node, Express auth using google, facebook and github credientials.